 What’s better than a steaming mug of hot chocolate?
 This Hot Cocoa Layer Cake!
 It’s inspired by everyone’s favorite cozy winter beverage with three rich chocolate cake layers, swirls of cocoa frosting, and a pile of homemade toasted marshmallows on top.

 This is the big, warm, comfortable sweater of chocolate cakes, if you ask me.
-The texture of the frosting is so soft and billowy that it’s best applied in large swirls (cake smoothers need not apply).
-I would call it old fashioned as a compliment, because the cake layers have that rich old-school flavor that only comes with melting butter and chocolate together on a stove top.
+The texture of the frosting is so soft and billowy.
+It’s best applied in large swirls (cake smoothers need not apply).
+I would call it old fashioned as a compliment.
+Because the cake layers have that rich old-school flavor that only comes with melting butter and chocolate together on a stove top.

 The frosting is what really makes this cake special.
-Its preparation is very similar to that of making drinking cocoa, and I was almost tempted to take a sip!
-I’ve made it a couple of times before, but instead of using it as a cake covering, I used it to fill some puffy buttermilk doughnuts.
+Its preparation is very similar to that of making drinking cocoa.
+I was almost tempted to take a sip!
+I’ve made it a couple of times before, but instead of using it as a cake covering, it filled puffy buttermilk doughnuts.
 It is ultra-luxurious!

-Vanilla beans are a prized commodity right now, and because of the expense I save mine for special occasions (this frosting).
+Vanilla beans are a prized commodity right now.
+Because of the expense I save mine for special occasions (this frosting).
 If you’re out of beans, you can use 2 teaspoons of extract instead.
-You’ll need to use a big pot for cooking the ingredients, and be sure to stock up on cocoa!
+Use a big pot for cooking the ingredients, and be sure to stock up on cocoa!
 The frosting alone uses 2 whole cups and the cake layers require an additional 3/4 cup.